Mark Williams (basketball)

 Mark Oluwafemi Williams (born December 16, 2001) is an American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
-He previously played for the Charlotte Hornets.
 He played college basketball for the Duke Blue Devils.
-He was selected by the Hornets in the first round of the 2022 NBA draft with the 15th overall pick.
+Williams was selected by the Charlotte Hornets in the first round of the 2022 NBA draft with the 15th overall pick.
+After three full seasons with the Hornets as their starting center, Williams was traded to the Los Angeles Lakers in February 2025 before the trade got rescinded causing him to return to Charlotte before he was traded again to Phoenix during the 2025 offseason.

 High school career

 Williams began his high school basketball career at Norfolk Academy.
 He was invited to the NBA Top 100 camp in Charlottesville, Virginia, in the summer of 2018.
 Williams passed the 1,000 point threshold in February 2019.
 As a junior, he averaged 19.7 points, 11.2 rebounds and 3.7 blocks per game to help the Bulldogs reach the VISAA state tournament.
 He was selected to the USA Today All-USA Virginia Boys Basketball second team.
 During the 2019 Nike EYBL, Williams averaged 14.8 points, 8.9 rebounds and 2.1 blocks per game, while shooting 63.8% from the floor.
 During the Nike Peach Jam in July 2019, Williams averaged 23.5 points, 12 rebounds and 2.5 blocks per game while shooting 76.0 percent in two games for the Boo Williams program.
 Coming into his senior season, he transferred to IMG Academy, which finished the previous season as the GEICO Nationals champions.
 Williams was named a 2020 McDonald's All-American.
 On January 31, 2020, he posted 19 points and 16 rebounds in a 64–62 win over Hillcrest Prep.